 Mino in Jam

-We’ll Make Great Pets He-Man names the climb Scared Hamster Tube Party.
-5.10- R/X, but we don’t know if Littlejohn climbed through the same hamster tube and we may never know.
+He-Man names the climb Scared Hamster Tube Party.
+5.10- R/X, but we don’t know if Littlejohn climbed through the same hamster tube and we never will.

-The Pillars of History The small church Abuna Yemata Guh is said to have been carved in the 4th century by a troupe of wandering Syrian monks.
-The church is nestled on the cliff’s edge in a deep saddle between two sandstone spires known locally as the Guhe Towers.
-Tourists get their thrills from the church on the approach which requires some vertical scrambling and ends with a very airy scoot around the corner of the tower to the church door where a hungry priest unlocks the sanctuary’s secrets for a small fee.
-Bareknuckled Brawn He-Man led another incredible line first up a chimney, then a handjamming crack and finally a flaring hand and arm crack to the top of the tower.
+He-Man led another incredible line first up a chimney, then a handjamming crack and finally a flaring hand and arm crack to the top of the tower.
 The four of us climbed more efficient than in the Hamster Tube and reached the summit of the smaller of the Guhe Towers above the church.
-The church-key master told us that the larger tower is kil-kil (forbidden) becuase the saintly namesake Abuna Yemata is buried on the tower’s summit.
+The church-key master told us that the larger tower is kil-kil (forbidden), because the saintly namesake Abuna Yemata is buried on the tower’s summit.
+Some say Littlejohn has climbed the larger tower.

 A comfortable ledge is the lazy boy of climbing